 The past week I have been working on remaking my video clips that I have had up on my site for a long while now.
-It was all originally done as flash files and was meant to be interactive (and still is on the site www.christykarpinski.com/videos/video2.html).
+It was all originally done as flash files and was meant to be interactive (they now live here https://christykarpinski.com/narratives/ and here https://christykarpinski.com/loopy-childhood/.
 The limiting thing about that is they will only play off my website.
 So, I have made them into regular video files.
 This way I can begin to figure out a way to create and installation with them.

 Working on these again has got me thinking about how they fit in with my photographs.
 I think in some ways they are similarly focused in on a specific moment or feeling/sense and in some ways they are about the space kids occupy.
 The ones I have been calling “clickers” were originally created to be about getting into the kids point of view or the space they inhabit in relation to something like a play saucer or swinging on a swing.
 On my site you click the image to change to the next clip.
 I like the interactive aspect of these and that they sort of imply a narrative.

 The other videos, the ones with one clip that loops endlessly, are not so much about the space and maybe more about the kind of funny and entertaining moments I have always loved about hanging out with little kids.